MA in Statistics with Emphasis in Biostatistics

 Presenting the Work

-All candidates are required to present an open seminar on the results of the written report.
+Under the thesis option, all candidates are required to present an open seminar on the results of the written report.
 The report should be made available for public review, through the Department of Statistics office, for at least one week before the examination.

 The MA examination covers material presented in the written report and the seminar and may also cover course work.